General Information

 - An on-call standby list of players that are willing to participate in extra games with minimal short notice during the regular season when other teams in the same Division face a shortage of rostered players.

 - What is inter-league play?
-Is inter-league play travel ball?
+Is inter-league play the same thing as travel ball?

 - A regular season game where a GLL team plays against another official LL team from a different official LL.